cdapio/cdap/cdap-docs/admin-manual/source/installation/security.rst

 In addition, any properties with the prefix ``security.authentication.handler.``, such as ``security.authentication.handler.hostname``, will be provided to the handler.
-These properties, stripped off the prefix, will be used to instantiate the ``javax.security.auth.login.Configuration`` used by the ``LoginModule``.
+These properties, stripped of the prefix, will be used to instantiate the ``javax.security.auth.login.Configuration`` used by the ``LoginModule``.

 .. _installation-custom-authentication: